 Your exam score has a level of influence on your job applications.
 These are some of the reasons why your potential employers would like to know your scores;

-You should be qualified for a job before you go for it.
+You should be qualified for a job before you go for it and you should show that in your resume.
 One criterion for judging qualification is your grades.
 Some jobs come with specific exam scores.
 Not meeting up to the requested grade shows you are unqualified for the job.

 Your exam scores can be a determinant for applying for a particular role in the first place.
 Without the right grades, you won’t even get a foot in, let alone get the job.